microsoft/aed-learn-template/README.md

 - Respond to PR/DevOps requests from Aquent in the Learn repo
 - Review the content once it's live
 - Participate in a monthly bug bash (if necessary for your content, Shana will let you know)

-# Learning Path

-So you decided to build a Learning Path!
-Awesome!
-Here's what you will need:

-## Files

-The file structure is fairly straightforward:
-LP Folder
-  - README.md: Contains the LP title and the Module Titles for quick view
-  - index.yml: Contains the outline of the content and the actual titles, descriptions, etc
-  - Module Folder (for each module): See Below

 # Module